legendu-net/blog/misc/content/2021/09/benchmark-of-popular-deep-learning-models/benchmark-of-popular-deep-learning-models.markdown

 ## Memory

+1. ResNet152 inferencing requies about (a little bit less than) 2G GPU memory and training can be done with 8G GPU memory (need to set a small batch size).
-1. ResNet 152 can be train with 8G GPU memory, however, deeper ResNet does not fit into 8G GPU memory.
+    Deeper ResNet cannot be trained with 8G GPU memory.

 ## Speed